blitzcode/hue-dashboard/README.md

 Hue Dashboard is a web application for comfortably controlling [Philips Hue lights](http://www2.meethue.com/en-XX) from any device with a browser.

+### What is Hue?

+[Hue](http://www2.meethue.com/en-XX) is Philips' product range of "smart" light bulbs and switches.
+Hue devices use [ZigBee Light Link](http://www.zigbee.org/zigbee-for-developers/applicationstandards/zigbee-light-link/) mesh networking to communicate.
+Part of the Hue system is a bridge which connects the Hue devices to the network.
+The bridge offers both an integration into Apple's [HomeKit](http://www.apple.com/ios/homekit/) framework and its own [REST / HTTP / JSON API](http://www.developers.meethue.com/).
+There's a growing number of [apps](http://www.developers.meethue.com/otherapps/otherAppsIOS.html), home automation systems and 3rd party ZigBee devices working with Hue.

+### Screenshots

 Accessing the web interface from an iPhone:

 ![Web Interface](https://raw.github.com/blitzcode/hue-dashboard/master/doc-img/web-interface-iphone-1.jpg)